-- Pumpkin seeds are a very popular type of seed and are high in phosphorus, omega-6 fats, and monounsaturated fats.
+- Pumpkin seeds are high in phosphorus, omega-6 fats, and monounsaturated fats.
 Pumpkin seeds have been shown to provide numerous health benefits, probably because they have so many different nutrients.

 - Pumpkin seeds are rich in phytosterols, plant compounds that can help lower blood cholesterol11.
 In one study, postmenopausal women were found to have lower blood pressure and improved HDL-cholesterol from the use of pumpkin seed oil.
 The same study also showed an improvement in menopause symptoms15.

 - Bladder stones occur when minerals crystallize in the bladder, leading to abdominal discomfort.
 In numerous studies, pumpkin seed oil was shown to improve symptoms of urinary and prostate disorders14.
 In another study, children had a lower risk of bladder stones when they ate pumpkin seeds, thanks to reduced calcium levels in the urine13.
-Studies also show that pumpkin seed oil can help reduce symptoms of overactive bladder.
 Men with an enlarged prostate may also benefit from the use of pumpkin seed oil.

 4. Sunflower seeds